 We spent the weekend in Mt.
 Hood hiking, playing board games, watching Lord of the Rings (because obviously), and naturally, hot tubbing.

 We dropped the boys back at the airport on Labor Day and enjoyed one more night listening to the rain patter on different types of leaves and pines before heading back towards Colorado the next day.

 Throughout the rest of Oregon and into Idaho, we searched for greenery and waterfalls and lakes and rivers.
 We were in awe of the density of the forests and the clarity of the water.
 By the time we got to Utah, we were coming across canyons full of water, in the middle of what seemed like desert, and were struck by the rainbows that resulted from the occasional blackened sky.

 There were things we saw that we'll probably never lay eyes on again.
-Like the farm with the trans flag proudly flying on a red antique tractor, blue sky in the background, surrounded by some light brown crop (wheat maybe)?
+Like the farm with the Progress Pride flag proudly flying on a red antique tractor, blue sky in the background, surrounded by some light brown crop (wheat maybe)?
 Or the Salmon Trail Hike that's essentially a neighborhood walk in the subdivision we stayed in near Mt.
 Hood.